DmitriyLanchakov/conduit-django-markdown/08-pagination.md

 +            })
 ```

+{x: pagination make renderer work with pagination}
+Update `ConduitJSONRenderer` to work with our new paginated results.

 These changes will let us handle rendering paginated data properly.
 The different here is that we’re checking for the `results` key instead of doing some arbitrary type checking for `ReturnList` that could change at any time and break out application.

 ## Updating the other renderers